Filpill/blog-web/content/projects/2023-05-18-arch-install-guide.md

 # Introduction

-This guide details the installation procdure of Arch onto a Virtual Machine (VM).
+This guide details the installation procedure of Arch onto a Virtual Machine (VM).
 Network configuration is not in the scope of this guide if you are installing on bare metal.

 The motivation behind this web page is to keep some guidance material for myself and also for anybody new looking to install Arch from scratch.

-The virtual machine is made with Microsofts Hyper-V program.
+The virtual machine is made with Microsoft's Hyper-V program.
 The steps may differ slightly if you choose to use a another hypervisor such as VirtualBox.

 ## Arch Linux ISO Download Link